Nursing Home Abuse

 If you believe you or a loved one are suffering abuse in a nursing home, contact Sokolove Law today.
 We may be able to help you hold the abusers accountable.

-Nursing home neglect refers to when a resident in a long-term care or assisted-living facility does not receive adequate care from staff members.
+Nursing home neglect or negligence refers to when a resident in a long-term care or assisted-living facility does not receive adequate care from staff members.

 For instance, poor hygiene or wound care can quickly turn a common infection into deadly sepsis for a senior citizen.